 Floating in the plasma are many red blood cells (RBCs).
-These large cells contain hemoglobin.
+These cells contain hemoglobin.
 Hemoglobin lets RBCs carry oxygen from your lungs to the rest of your body.
 Your whole body needs oxygen, so it’s important to have enough RBCs.

 Whole blood refers to blood with all these parts.
 Most of the time, a blood transfusion is done with only part of the blood.
 You might be given one or more of these blood parts based on your needs.

 When you have a blood transfusion, it’s important to be given the right blood.
 Blood comes in 4 main types: A, B, AB, and O. These types refer to molecules called antigens on the surfaces of blood cells.
 Antigens are substances that can cause a person’s immune system to react.

 Rh factor is another type of antigen.
 Blood is either Rh positive or Rh negative.
 Each person’s blood is one of 8 specific types: A+, A−, B+, B−, AB+, AB−, O+, and O−.

 If a person gets the wrong type of blood, his or her immune system will react to it.
 This is a serious condition that can cause severe symptoms such as fever, muscles aches, and trouble breathing.
 It can sometimes be fatal.

 People with O− blood don't have A, B, or Rh molecules on their blood cells.
 These people can donate blood to anyone, and are known as universal donors.

 People who are AB+ have all 3 molecules (A, B, and Rh) on their blood cells and can safely receive blood from anyone.

 Other blood types can donate and give to only their matching blood types.